deMachad0/Testing-Git/README.md

 # Testing Git
- learning how to use git to do changes on github
+ Learning how to use Git Desktop to make changes on my Github page.

+ While watching a youtube class.